DFE-Digital/itt-mentor-services/docs/connect-to-azure.md

 ## 1. Authenticate to the Kubernetes cluster

-You need to grant yourself permission to access Azure resources in the test environment.
-This is a temporary grant – it'll expire after 8 hours, then you'll need to do it again.
+You'll need to configure your command line console so it can connect to the Kubernetes cluster.
+Your authenticated state should persist for several days, but you may need to re-authenticate every once in a while.

 1. Login to the [Microsoft Azure portal](https://portal.azure.com)